erja/Cloudpro/w2 Javascript Asynchronous/01 AJAX/README.md

 ### TODO 6 Test your Understanding

 Note:
 Wordnik requires an API token which you can get, but it can take some time.
-There are not very many free dictionaries available, one which you can use is https://www.datamuse.com/api/ is a strictly read-only service and an API token is not required.
+There are not very many free dictionaries available, one which you can use is https://www.datamuse.com/api/ a strictly read-only service and not requiring an API token.
 If you use **datamuse** you have to modify the next assignment according to what you get from the API.

 - Parse the content of the `chapter` objects returned by the `getJsonSync` as they come in from the server: